Isaac-Munyaka/My_Book_Recommender-Sytem/README.md

  ##  Data Understanding

-The Dataset used was from Kaggle,(https://www.kaggle.com/datasets/ruchi798/bookcrossing-dataset?select=Books+Data+with+Category+Language+and+Summary) extracted in csv form and excel form (both in text form) and containing important information with regards to Book Summary and Category which were the  basis for perfoming Natural Language Processing, inorder to recommend similar books,based on the Cosine Similarity.
+The Dataset used was from Kaggle,(https://www.kaggle.com/datasets/ruchi798/bookcrossing-dataset?select=Books+Data+with+Category+Language+and+Summary).
+Extracted in csv form and excel form (both in text form) and containing important information with regards to Book Summary and Category which were the  basis for perfoming Natural Language Processing, inorder to recommend similar books,based on the Cosine Similarity.
 The Dataset contains 1,031,175 books.
-I used the Csv (Comma Separated Values) form.

 ## Feature Engineering